"Let's talk about gear. It might help you improve quickly."

 I want more people to know about the quality of Smith goggles - Hidemitsu Okada

-Ayana Onozuka (hereinafter Onozuka): When I started competing in the US, the helmet I had been using was against the competition regulations, so I bought a Smith helmet there.
-After that, with support, I also started using goggles, first the spherical lens "I/O", then the flat lens "SQUAD", and now I use the magnetic lens-interchangeable "SQUAD MAG".
+Ayana Onozuka (hereinafter Onozuka): When I started competing in the United States, the helmet I had been using up until then didn't meet the competition regulations, so I bought a Smith helmet there.
+After that, I started using goggles with support, initially the "I/O" with a spherical lens, then the "SQUAD" with a flat lens, and now I love the "SQUAD MAG" with its magnetic lens replacement.

 Squad MAG